Parish of the Visitation

 Monday 12:10 PM English - St. Mary's; followed by St Jude Novena

-(M Tu W Th F & Sa) - 8:00 AM (English) -St. Mary's
+(M, Tu, W, Th, F & Sa) - 8:00 AM (English) -St. Mary's

 Tuesday 7:00 PM (Spanish) at St. John's

-Friday 7:00 PM (Spanish) - St. Mary's; followed by Exposition of the Blessed Sacrament (Adoracion al Santisimo)
+Friday 7:00 PM (Spanish) - St. Mary's; followed by Exposition of the Blessed Sacrament (Adoración al Santisimo)

 Weekend Masses